schemapress/Schema/readme.txt

 = 1.4.6 =
 Added ability to set Featured image automatically when creating or editing a post.
 Added back settings Content tab.
 Fixed admin notices and bugs.
 A few minor code/ documentation tweaks, updated readme.txt file with new details.
 Please, update the plugin on your website now to get bug fixes, enhancements and new cool features in this release.

+= 1.7.3 =
+Added several bug fixes and enhancements.
+Please, update the plugin on your website now to get bug fixes.

+= 1.7.4 =
+Added several bug fixes and enhancements.
+Please, update Schema plugin on your website now to get bug fixes.